vircadia/vircadia-assets/README.md

 # Vircadia Assets

 Static files used by Vircadia Web.

+This repo is optimized to be used as a submodule.
+Here are some [handy instructions](https://gist.github.com/gitaarik/8735255) for working with Git submodules.

 ## Programmatic Access